dev-ssperandio/dev-ssperandio/README.md

   I am a Technologist in System Analysis and Development from the Faculdade de Tecnologia de Jundiaí - "Deputado Ary Fossen" , and I am pursuing specialized studies in the backend development area using the Java and Kotlin programming languages.
 I am seeking to enter the technology market as a backend developer to add value, bring well-being, and improvements to society with these tools.
 My experience in the technology field was through an internship where for six months I provided services to ART IT Intelligent Technology initially in the area of Data Science using the Python language to create programs to process company data, then transitioning to Web Development using the PHP language, and working with frontend to contribute to the development of the internal social network for employees.
-I live in the city of Jundiaí, São Paulo, Brazil :brazil:
+I live in the city of Jundiaí, São Paulo, Brazil.

 📫 How to reach me: